 - We need resources in Trade Compliance, but would rather a professional company take care of it.

 - My company would like training on the various aspects of the export regulations.

 You’ll need to secure trade consulting services in any instance where you have uncertainties about product classification, regulatory procedures, and paperwork required by government agencies.

 Because regulations are constantly changing, it’s vital to have an expert on your team to comply with your company.
 It’s much more cost-effective to hire a consultant than deal with the headaches and steep fines of international trade.

 When You Need A Freight Forwarder

-If you need practical, logistical assistance in getting your product from point A to point B (particularly a specific item with specific certification requirements), chances are you need a freight forwarder.
+If you need practical, logistical assistance in getting your product from point A to point B, particularly a specific item with specific certification requirements, chances are you need a freight forwarder if:

 - I need to arrange for my items to be warehoused.

-- My goods are ready to ship, but I need to determine what specific certifications I might need, such as FDA or TSCA.
+- My goods are ready to ship, but I need to determine what certifications I need, such as the FDA or TSCA.